Skip to main content

 What Can I Do About Allergic Reactions?

-• Call the doctor if your child has an allergic reaction that is more than mild or worries you.
+• Call the doctor if your child has an allergic reaction that is more than mild or that worries you.

 What Can Help Prevent Allergic Reactions?